It's Quiet Uptown: Critical reception

+Certifications

 Mixtape version

 Released on November 3, 2016, alongside "My Shot", American singer Kelly Clarkson released a mixtape version of "It's Quiet Uptown" as a promotional single from the mixtape album The Hamilton Mixtape (2016).
 Clarkson's version peaked at number 30 on the Adult Pop Songs chart.

 In 2009, Lin-Manuel Miranda began a project entitled The Hamilton Mixtape that would eventually transform into the 2015 Broadway musical Hamilton.
 During the development of the musical production, Miranda frequently communicated that a "mixtape" of select songs from the show's score was being recorded.

 Clarkson performed the song live on several occasions.
 Clarkson's first public performance of the song happened on Today on December 5, 2016.
 She performed an acoustic version of the song at the Honda Stage at iHeartRadio NY on December 13, 2016.
 The same day she sang the song as a duet with finalist Billy Gilman on season 11 of The Voice.
 On December 31, 2016, she performed the song on the New Year's Special of Late Night with Seth Meyers.
 She also performed the song in the encore set during her 2019 Meaning of Life Tour.